-At AICA Orthopedics, our team specializes in diagnosing and treating a variety of elbow injuries, including strained or damaged tendons, torn ligaments, fractures, and dislocations.
+At AICA Orthopedics, our team specializes in diagnosing and treating a variety of elbow injuries, including strained or damaged tendons, torn ligaments, fractures, broken elbows, and dislocations.
 Our Atlanta orthopedic doctors all possess the most contemporary certifications in the treatment of musculoskeletal conditions and accident injuries.

 As Atlanta’s most comprehensive orthopedic clinic, we are constantly utilizing the most up-to-date research and technology in sports medicine.
 So if you suffer any sort of injury to your elbow, you can count on our orthopedic team to give you the premier care you deserve.